List of Marvel Comics characters: G: Reception

-Wife of Apocalypse
+Genesis (Wife of Apocalypse)

 The third Genesis first appeared in a drawing in Free Comic Book Day 2020 (X-Men/Dark Ages) (September 2020) and made her full debut in X-Men (vol. 5) #12 (November 2020).

 She is a mutant who ruled the ancient mutant island of Okkara alongside her husband Apocalypse.
 Their four children (War, Famine, Pestilence, and Death) go on to become the first incarnation of the Horsemen of Apocalypse.
-Genesis often severely beats her children whenever they display what she deems weakness.
-When Okkara is invaded by the entity Annihilation of the dimension Amenth, Genesis leads the mutants of the island into battle against the Amenthi Daemons.
-After the island is split into Krakoa and Arakko, Genesis, obsessed with winning the war against Annihilation and strengthening mutantkind, elects to seal off herself, Arakko, and all of the Okkaran mutants in Amenth to stop the invasion while Apocalypse remains on Earth to build a mutant society strong enough to defeat the Daemons if they ever return.
+When Okkara is invaded by Annihilation and split into Krakoa and Arakko, Genesis seals herself, Arakko, and all of the Okkaran mutants in Amenth to stop the invasion.
+Apocalypse remains on Earth to build a mutant society strong enough to defeat the Daemons if they return.

 After millennia of fending off the Amenthi hordes and a failed counteroffensive, Genesis is tricked by Annihilation into killing its host, forcing her to claim the Annihilation Helm and become its new host to stop the leaderless Daemons from destroying Arakko and its people.
-Possessed by Annihilation, she subjugates Arakko in the entity's name and marshals both Arakkii mutants and Amenthi Daemons to invade Earth by way of Otherworld.

-To facilitate her invasion of Earth, Genesis, under the corrupting influence of Annihilation, sends her grandson, Summoner, to Krakoa to contact and manipulate Apocalypse into constructing a portal to Otherworld.
-Simultaneously, she sends her children, the First Horsemen, to destroy the Otherworld province of Dryador and lay siege to the Starlight Citadel.
-When Apocalypse is successfully lured into Otherworld, the Horsemen attack and would have killed their long-lost father if not for the intervention of Saturnyne, the ruler of Otherworld.
-Seeking an end to the fighting in her realm, Saturnyne forces the two sides into a ceasefire and arranges the X of Swords tournament in which teams from Krakoa and Arakko will compete to settle the conflict.
-Genesis sends her children and Summoner to recruit Arakko's swordbearers, personally leading them to Otherworld and later revealing herself as Annihilation's host to Apocalypse.